RawadAlaryan/Sorting-Algorithms/README.md

 	If they are Strings, Characters, then we do alphabetical ordering.

 ## Types of Sorting Algorithms:
- 1. Comparison Based Sorting Algorithms:
+ <i>1.
+Comparison Based Sorting Algorithms:</i>
-    We use comparison to sort the items.
+    We use comparison to sort the items.<br/>
     Example: Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort.

  2. Non-Comparison Based Sorting Algorithms:
-    We do not use comparison to sort the items.
+    We do not use comparison to sort the items.<br/>
     Examples: Radix Sort, Bucket Sort.